yosef55902-sketch/AI-Diploma-Program/Course 04/unit4-clustering/quizzes/quiz_04.md

 - C) 0 to 100 (higher is better)
 - D) Any positive value

-**Answer:** A

 ---

 ## Answer Key | مفتاح الإجابات

-1. A - Supervised learning uses labels, unsupervised learning doesn't
-2. B - The within-cluster sum of squares (WCSS)
-3. B - Use the Elbow Method or Silhouette Score
-4. A - K-Means requires specifying K, Hierarchical doesn't
-5. B - To reduce dimensionality while preserving variance
-6. B - The proportion of variance captured by each component
-7. A - The number of features
-8. B - Use components that explain 80-95% of variance
-9. C - Both cluster compactness and separation
-10. A - -1 to 1 (closer to 1 is better)

 ---